noemielefrancq/paper-index-fitness-dynamics-trees/README.md

 composition in phylogenetic trees of pathogens, allowing for the automatic detection of lineages based on shared fitness and evolutionary relationships.
 It is currently written in R, with the exception of the fitness model which is written in Stan.
-On principle, *phylowave* is applicable to any pathogen (*e.g.* from viruses and bacteria) provided a timed-phylogeny is available and the sampling is representative of the diversity.
+In principle, *phylowave* is applicable to any pathogen (*e.g.* from viruses and bacteria) provided a timed-phylogeny is available and the sampling is representative of the diversity.